 - Management style and its impact on the team members

 - Coaching people on the job

 - Delegation: what, when, how?

-Coaching session: discuss specific issues and develop your LM skills.
+- Coaching session: discuss specific issue and develop your LM skills.

 - Identify to what extent this role is something for you

 - Know what to do to be successful in this role